-How To Make a Croquembouche
+How To Make an Easy Croquembouche

 What is a Croquembouche?

-This dessert consists of filled profiteroles piled high into a towering cone shape.
+This dessert consists of filled profiteroles piled high into a towering cone.
 The profiteroles hold onto the cone, and each other, with a sticky caramel that dries hard.
-To really elevate your dessert, be sure to spin little strands of the caramel around your tower to make a sugar cage!

 Where is croquembouche from?